 Mauricio is a full time professor at Marquette.
 His Ph.D focus of Quantitative Psychology at the University of Kansas completed in the summer of 2016.
 His research focus is on the application of Bayesian methods to complex structure data for longitudinal analysis, from both mixed-effects and SEM models.
 He has experience not only working in the test and development of methods, but also in the application of these in data; in different fields like special education, cognitive decline in aging, healthy aging.
 He has been involved in the Stats Camp since 2011.

-Below are links to course files for those who enrolled in the course.
-Please download these files onto your computer before the first day of the course.
+Below are links to seminar files for those who enrolled in the seminar.
+Please download these files onto your computer before the first day of the seminar.
 The files are password protected to respect the intellectual property rights of the instructors.
 By using your login information you agree not to share your login information or the content protected by it.

-Click HERE to access the Advanced SEM Course Files
+Click HERE to access the Advanced SEM Seminar Files

 Q: Does this seminar focus on JAGS or STAN?

 A: I do cover Stan.
 The seminar doesn’t focus on writing either JAGS or Stan code, since this is more complicated.